-Frederick Douglass was born into slavery as Frederick Augustus Washington Bailey in Maryland.
-He was of mixed race and learned to read by watching white children, and then when opportunity allowed, he taught other slaves how to read as well.
+Frederick Douglass was born into slavery as Frederick Augustus Washington Bailey.
+He was of mixed race and learned to read and taught other slaves to read.
 He escaped to the North in 1838 and married a free black woman.
-They settled in Massachusetts where he became a preacher.
-He was a gifted orator and gave many speeches condemning slavery.
-He wrote extensively but was best known for his autobiography Narrative of the Life of Frederick Douglass, an American Slave, published in 1845.
-Douglass spent two years in Ireland and England, and when he returned to the U.S., he started several newspapers dedicated to the abolitionist movement.
+They settled in Massachusetts, where he was a gifted orator, frequently condemning slavery in speeches, newspaper articles and books.
+Best known for his autobiography, Narrative of the Life of Frederick Douglass, an American Slave, published in 1845, he also had a distinguished career as ambassador to Haiti, federal marshal and recorder of Deeds of Washington, D.C., and president of the Freedman’s Bureau Bank.

 This Frederick Douglass mug is part of our Civil War, Abolitionist and African American Series profiling outstanding men and women who have helped shape our country in important and positive ways.